-Security Zones allow you to create a strong Access Control Policy that controls all traffic between parts of the network.
+Security Zones create a strong Access Control Policy that controls all traffic between parts of the network.

 A Security Zone object represents a part of the network (for example, the internal network or the external network).
 When you assign a network interface of a Security Gateway to a Security Zone, you can then use the Security Zone objects in the Source and Destination columns of the Rule Base.

 Use Security Zones to:

 - Simplify the Policy and apply the same rule to many Security Gateways.

 - Add networks to Security Gateways' interfaces without changing the Rule Base.

 These are the predefined security zones and their intended purposes: